jeff4/bionotes.github.io/_comp/aho-lam-2e.md

 ### 1.2: The Structure of A Compiler
 * Within the black box of the compiler are two subsections: **analysis** and **synthesis**
-* Analysis Subsection aka *The Front End*
+1. Analysis Subsection aka *The Front End*
 	* breaks up the source program into constituent pieces and imposes a grammatical structure on them.
 	* Turns grammatical structure into an intermediate representation.
-	* If the source program is syntatically ill-formed or sematicallyl unsound, then it tries to return informative error messages to the programmer.
+	* If the source program is syntatically ill-formed or semantically unsound, then it tries to return informative error messages to the programmer.
 	* Generates a *symbol table* which is passed along with the intermediate representation
-* Synthesis Subsection aka **The Back End**
+1. Synthesis Subsection aka **The Back End**
 	* Consolidates the intermediate representation and symbol table together and turns them into the desired target program.

 #### Phases of compilation